GSA/idmanagement.gov/_implement/fpki_notifications.md

 Subject:  FPKI System Notification - System Name

-- Notice date
+- notice_date: the date you are submitting the issue/notifcation
-- System
+- system: the generic PKI provider (e.g., Entrust NFI, WidePoint SSP, etc.)
-- Change type of one of the following: CA Certificate Issuance, CA Certificate Revocation, New CA, URI Change, System Outage, Intent to Issue/Revoke CA Certificate
+- change_type: one of the following - CA Certificate Issuance, CA Certificate Revocation, URI Change, System Outage, Intent to Issue/Revoke CA Certificate
-- Change description: Include a start date or end date if applicable
+- change_description: describe the CA certificate activity (to include rekey activities) andinclude activity start and end dates if applicable
-- Contact email
-- Issuer
-- Subject DNs
-- If the change is a new or revoked CA certificate, include the CA Certificate hash (sha1 thumbprint),
-- If the change is a new URI, include the new Certificate Revocation List (CRL), Certificate Bundle AIA and SIA, OCSP, EE CRL DP, and/or EE OCSP value.
+- contact: the best email address regarding the activty, remember to format this by spelling out dashes and dots to prevent automated email scrapers
+- ca_certificate_issuer: the full DN of the issuer
+- ca_certificate_subject: the full DN of the subject
+- ca_certificate_hash: the SHA-1 thumbprint of the CA certificate
+- ca_cdp_uri: Certificate Revocation List link
+- ca_aia_uri: the authority information access certifciate bundle for the CA certificate
+- ca_sia_uri: the subject information access certificate bundle for the CA certificate
+- ca_ocsp_uri: the OCSP address generally conatined in the AIA for the CA certificate
+- ee_cdp_uri: the CRL DP link for end entity certificates signed by the CA certificate
+- ee_ocsp_uri: the OCSP link for end entity certificates signed by the CA certificate

 ## Notifications